TheJisus28/WEB-SERVER/README.md

 1. Clone this repository to your local machine.
 2. Run `npm install` to install the dependencies.
-3. Run `node app.js` to start the server.
+3. Run `npm run dev` to start the server.

 ## Usage